yoadiaval/yoadiaval/README.md

 ### Hi, I'm Yoannet 👋
-I'm Telecommunications engineer and Web Development is a new branch in my professional career.
-I am very excited to see my growth in this area.
+I'm Telecommunications engineer and Web Development is a branch in my professional career.

 ```js
 const yoannet93 = {